 - The reporter may be contacted for further information

-- The reporter may meet with the student and witnesses
+- A Care Team member may meet with the student and witnessed

 - Recommend no action, pending further observation

-- Assist faculty or staff in developing a plan of action
+- Assist reporter in developing a plan of action

 - Make recommendations consistent with college policies and procedures